-It's not just the fact that there are fewer levels to grind overall—the new leveling experience gives you a choice of the content you want to play through to get to level 50.
-This new system was first introduced with the WoW 9.0.1 pre-patch (opens in new tab), but if you've just recently returned to the MMO to start your adventure into the Shadowlands, this WoW leveling guide shows you the most efficient way to get to level 50.
+The new leveling experience gives you a choice of the content you want to play through to reach level 60.
+This system was first introduced two years ago with Shadowlands, but if you've just recently returned to the MMO to start your adventure into the Dragon Isles, this WoW leveling guide shows you the most efficient way to get to level 60.

 New characters start at level one for the basic array of races, or level 10 for allied races.
 Creating a new allied-race character requires you to reach max level on another character and complete a quest line specific to that race.